 The short film is a genre as multifaced as ever!
 Expect butterflies in your stomach but also brace yourself for an unwavering stare into the pits of human existence.

-The number of short film in this competition varies and consists of 60-75 international and Danish film.
-After a thorough viewing they are chosen from a field of over 2,500 short film; firstly by a pre-jury and secondly by a selection jury, who chose the film with the biggest OFF-feel.
-The chosen short films are shown during the festival and by the end of the festival week the jury of the main competition hands out three awards; H.C.A.
-Award, Storyteller Award, and Artist Award.
+The number of short films in this competition consists of about 50 non-Danish international films.
+After a thorough viewing, they are chosen; firstly, by a pre-jury and secondly by a selection jury, who chose the film with the biggest OFF-feel.
+The chosen short films are shown during the festival and by the end of the festival week the jury of the international competition hands out three awards

-*Notice that all film in the main competition are unsuitable for children.
+*Notice that all films in the international competition are unsuitable for children.

 It is a difficult task for the jury to pick our and chose the best short film form Denmark.
 Some of the films also compete against international film in the main competition.